arosenfeld/immunedb/docs/index.rst

 storage and analysis of high-throughput B- and T-cell sequence data.
 It's primary goals are to:

-- **Reduce ad-hoc scripting:** Data analysis performed on an ad-hoc basis, with custom scripts and data formats, is error-prone and leads to inconsistencies.
+- **Reduce ad-hoc scripting:** Data analysis performed on an ad-hoc basis with custom scripts and data formats is error-prone and leads to inconsistencies.
   SLDB provides a standardized analysis platform, performing many common tasks automatically.

-- **Minimize flat-files:** Flat files are currently the standard method of exchanging data in the biological sciences.
+- **Minimize flat-files:** Flat files are currently the standard method of data exchange in the biological sciences.
 There are a myriad of drawbacks when using these including a lack of `referential integrity
   <http://en.wikipedia.org/wiki/Referential_integrity>`_, unclear `provenance
   <http://en.wikipedia.org/wiki/Provenance#Data_provenance>`_, and